- Instructions for Form 990-BL - Introductory Material

 Gross income, receipts, and disbursements must be figured by the method of accounting regularly used by the organization in maintaining its books and records, unless otherwise specified in the instructions.

 Tax-exempt organizations can use certain private delivery services (PDS) designated by the IRS to meet the “timely mailing as timely filing” rule for tax returns.
 Go to IRS.gov/PDS for the current list of designated services.
+For the IRS mailing address to use if you're using PDS, go to IRS.gov/PDSstreetAddresses.

 The PDS can tell you how to get written proof of the mailing date.